Malabarba/smart-mode-line/README.md

     `smart-mode-line`.
 Just run `sml/customize` and see
     what's in there.
 If you feel anything is missing send me an e-mail.

+ 5. **Compatible with `battery-display-mode` **:
+	Just turn the mode on to have the battery level displayed. sml uses a very short syntax for the battery.
+Only the battery level is displayed (with no % symbol), and green/red font means charging/discharging
+	respectively. `sml/battery-format` controls this format.

 Important Variables:
 ===